hagsfdf/aws-bigdata/udemy/3-storage.md

 - If we exceed our RCU or WCU, we get ProvisionedThroughputException.
 - Reasons:
     - Hot keys/partitions : one partition key is being read too many times
-    - Very large items: remember RCU and WCU depend on size of itemrs
+    - Very large items: remember RCU and WCU depend on size of items
 - Solutions :
     - Exponential back-off (already in SDK) ([link](https://en.wikipedia.org/wiki/Exponential_backoff)) (algorithm for retransmission of failed objects, the number of possibilities for delay increases exponentially)
     - Distribute partition keys